 Your Global Talent or Skilled Worker visa application could be for the initial visa, a switch from another immigration route e.g. Tier 4/Student/Graduate route, change of employment from one Skilled Worker role to another, or an application to extend your existing visa.

 You may apply for a loan to cover all or part of the fees you are due to pay for your visa or residency application up to £10,000.

-You will be asked to specify how much you require to borrow in order to assist with UKVI fees, NHS surcharges, UK legal fees and the cost of using NARIC (including for your dependents, if applicable).
+You will be asked to specify how much you require to borrow in order to assist with UKVI visa fees, NHS surcharges, UK legal fees and the cost of using UK ENIC/ECCTIS (including for your dependants, if applicable).
 The total amount must be given in Pounds Sterling (GBP) according to the fees published by UKVI: